buribongs/SQL-code-/README.md

 - Use of DISTINCT to check for duplicates.
 - Checking Data types for consistency
 - Use of REPLACE and CAST functions
+## Data Analysis in HEX IDE
+Showcasing:
+- Aggregate Functions
+- Group By
+- Order By
+- Date_trunc